Jodie Marsh

-Jodie Louise Marsh is an English media personality, model and bodybuilder.
+Jodie Louisa Marsh (born 23 December 1978) is an English media personality, model and bodybuilder.
 She has appeared on numerous reality television shows, including Essex Wives (2002), Back to Reality (2004), Love on a Saturday Night (2004), Celebrity Big Brother (2006, 2012), and Big Brother's Bit on the Side (2011–2013).
 She also featured in her own reality show titled Totally Jodie Marsh (2007).

 Marsh began glamour modelling in 2002 on Page 3 of The Sun, for which she appeared six times in total.
 Her autobiography, Keeping It Real, reached the top 10 on The Sunday Times Bestseller List.
 She is also known for her fitness regime and natural bodybuilding.
+Marsh currently operates an animal sanctuary in Great Dunmow, Essex.

 Early life

-Jodie Louise Marsh was born in Brentwood, Essex to John Marsh and Kristina Marsh, who owned a scaffolding business.
-She was educated at the independent Brentwood School.
+Jodie Louisa Marsh was born on 23 December 1978 in Brentwood, Essex to John Marsh and Kristina Marsh, who owned a scaffolding business.
 She has one brother.

-Marsh has spoken extensively about her experiences of being bullied at school, which began when she was 11.
+Marsh was educated at the independent Brentwood School.
+She acquired 11A*-A grade GCSEs at school, followed by three A-levels.
+She has spoken extensively about her experiences of being bullied at school, which began when she was 11.
 She had rhinoplasty aged 16 after experiencing bullying for her nose, which she broke in a hockey accident.
-Marsh acquired 11A*-A grade GCSEs at school, followed by three A-Levels.

 Television career

-Marsh was working as a stripper at Stringfellows gentlemen’s club in London when she appeared in the documentary television series Essex Wives in 2002.
+Marsh was working as a stripper at Stringfellows gentlemen's club in London when she appeared in the documentary television series Essex Wives in 2002.
 This led to a number of modelling jobs.
-She has subsequently participated in many reality television shows, including Trust Me - I'm A Holiday Rep, Channel 4's The Games and E4's Fool Around... with Jodie Marsh on two occasions.
+She has subsequently participated in many reality television shows, including Trust Me – I'm a Holiday Rep, Channel 4's The Games and E4's Fool Around... with Jodie Marsh on two occasions.

-Marsh won a celebrity version of The Weakest Link in 2006 In mid-2008 she had a cameo role in the first episode of Channel 4's Friday night comedy show The Kevin Bishop Show.
+In mid-2008 she had a cameo role in the first episode of Channel 4's Friday night comedy show The Kevin Bishop Show.